 As with many living things, the degree of toxicity for poisonous nectar is often related to dosage.
 During a normal season with good foraging conditions, bees choose other nectar sources.

 There is no need to run outside and rip your Rhododendron and Azaleas from the landscape.
-In most cases, your bees will ignore the blooms.
-Choosing instead to forage on better nectar sources.
+In most cases, your bees will ignore the toxic plants.
+They will choose instead to forage on better nectar sources.

-When there have been reports throughout history of humans being sickened by consuming toxic honey, this seems to be a very rare occurrence.
+When there have been reports throughout history of humans being sickened by consuming toxic honey from this nectar, this is a very rare occurrence.